SebaJoe/MultiCochrane/data/README.md

-# MultiCochrane Data
+# MultiCochrane Data and Outputs

+### MultiCochrane

+This folder contains MultiCochrane and other collected data.

+### sys_outputs

+This folder contains all the system outputs for all the systems we evaluated.

-### multiCochrane_all.zip
+### eval_data

-This dataset contains the complete filtered and unfiltered dataset that was used for training, validating, and evaluating models in the paper.
-It contains the filtered and unfiltered datasets for English, Spanish, French, and Farsi data.
+This folder contains all the human evaluations for all the system we evaluated.